History of broadcasting: United States

 Reginald Fessenden did ground-breaking experiments with voice and music by 1906.
 Charles "Doc" Herrold of San Jose, California sent out broadcasts as early as April 1909 from his Herrold School electronics institute in downtown San Jose, using the identification San Jose Calling, and then a variety of different call signs as the Department of Commerce began to regulate radio.
 He was on the air daily for nearly a decade when the World War interrupted operations.

-"Doc" Herrold is shown at the microphone of KQW, early 1920s.